 PARKS: From Royal Parks to wild heathlands and open fields, London's absolutely chock-full of delightful green spaces, ideal for family walks, games, picnics, wildlife spotting, and generally getting out into the fresh air.
 Have a read of our guide to London's parks and green spaces and see how many you can tick off over the summer.

 FREE MINIGOLF: How competitive is your family?
-Go head to head in a round of crazy golf, at a pop-up course in Montgomery Square, Canary Wharf.
+Go head-to-head in a round of crazy golf, at a pop-up course in Montgomery Square, Canary Wharf.
 Minigolf by Craig & Karl is a colourful course in situ just for the summer, with clubs and balls available for free from the stewards on site.
-Top tip: The Museum of London Docklands (mentioned above) is just a 15-minute walk away, if you want to make a day of it.
+Top tip: The London Museum Docklands (mentioned above) is just a 15-minute walk away, if you want to make a day of it.
+Until 27 September 2026

 WALKING ROUTES: Explore a new corner of London — or get to know your own area a bit better — on a walk.
 We've put together some walking routes to help get you out and about in the capital this summer, without needing to part with any dosh.